Get a quote

 • Data of GraphQL is more optimized while REST sometimes has excess or lack of data.

-• GraphQL is more flexible, faster, and easier to maintain consistency because it is not based on any specific database or storage engine.
+• GraphQL is more flexible, faster, and easier to maintain consistency.
+This is because it’s not based on any specific database or storage engine.

-• GraphQL is very easy to understand (even much easier than REST) because it is straightforward and intuitive.
+• GraphQL is very easy to understand (even much easier than REST) as it is straightforward and intuitive.

-Because of those advantages, GraphQL has become more popular and common, people find it might be a better API.
+With those advantages, GraphQL has become more popular and people this API it better than REST.

 4. But can GraphQL totally replace REST?

-GraphQL is more common nowadays but because it is too flexible, thus REST is more standard and “RESTful”.
+GraphQL is more common nowadays.
+However, because it is too flexible, REST is more standard and “RESTful”.
 Working with REST, developers can easily access, modify, and broaden their libraries.
 Therefore, some companies or enterprises refuse to use GraphQL.

 Each request of REST is specific and explicit (to multiple end-points).
 Thus it is easy to find issues and fix them by calling multiple end-points to fetch related resources.
-On the other hand, requests in GraphQL are combined from a lot of types and information.
-It is difficult to track a false request.
+On the other hand, requests in GraphQL are combined from a lot of types and information, so it’s difficult to track a false request.

-Also, GraphQL is not cacheable (unlike REST), a request always has to be sent to the server.
-(However, GraphQL has been developed in terms of caching based on HTTP caching).
+Unlike REST, GraphQL is not cacheable.
+This means this API has send a server request for every query.
+But GraphQL has been developed in terms of caching based on HTTP caching.

-Since REST is the older generation of API it has been proven for decades.
-It has its own maturity and it has many more tools and integrations than GraphQL.
-Thus it has more information on issues or bugs and developers might find it easier than GraphQL to have help from others.
+As the older API architecture with decades-long existence, REST has become more mature with more tools and integrations than GraphQL.
+So, no wonder it has more information on issues or bugs.
+For this reason, developers working with REST might find it easier to get help from others than GraphQL.

 Recommended reading: WebSocket Protocol vs HTTP: What You Should Know!